ls1intum/Artemis/docs/dev/setup/gitlabci-gitlab.rst

 """""""""""""

 1. Create a runner token
-    In order to create a token which can be used to register a runner, execute the command below with the personal access token generated before.
+    In order to create a token which can be used to register a runner, go to ``http://localhost:8081/admin/runners/new``.
+    Alternatively you can execute the command below with the personal access token generated before.

     .. code:: bash